 This is the easiest way to find the area of a right-angled triangle.
 People often use it when making things like buildings, stairs, and ramps.

-An equilateral triangle has all three has all three sides and angles the same, and each angle is 60°.
+An equilateral triangle has three equal sides and equal angles where each angle is 60°.

 Formula: